healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 correctly currently, it can start silently failing in future, without anyone noticing.

-You can set up SITE_NAME to notify you whenever the backup script doesn't run on time and complete successfully.
+You can set up SITE_NAME to notify you whenever the backup script does not run on time or does not complete successfully.
 Here are the steps to do that.

 1. If you have not already, sign up for a free SITE_NAME account.